 - During the tournament, there will be official English speaking volunteers in each of the host cities available to help visitors.

 - Most major high street banks and currency exchange providers in the UK can pre-order roubles (Russian currency).
 If you plan to buy roubles in Russia, you should take US dollars or Euros to exchange.
 Only change money at banks, hotels and airport exchange bureaus.
 It is an offence to change money from street traders.

 - Let your credit/debit card provider know where you’re going to avoid your card being blocked for anti-fraud reasons.

 - Most hotels, restaurants and larger shops accept credit cards.
 There are ATMs in most major cities.
 Travellers’ cheques are not widely accepted.

 - During the tournament, the sale of alcohol at events associated with the tournament may be restricted.
 The sale and consumption of alcohol in glass containers will be banned on the evening and day of matches in certain locations in host cities.
-The sale of alcohol from shops is restricted, typically from 11pm to 8am (10pm to 11am in St Petersburg).
+The FCO have teamed up with Drinkaware to produce a guide with tips and advice on sensible drinking during the tournament.

 - 1 – “adin”

 - 3 – “tri”

 - Thank you – “spasiba”

 - Bye – “da svidania”

 - What is your name? – “kak vas zovut?”